-The collective total pension liability for the June 30, 2016 measurement date was determined by an actuarial valuation as of July 1, 2015, which was rolled forward to June 30, 2016.
+The collective total pension liability for the June 30, 2018 measurement date was determined by an actuarial valuation as of July 1, 2017, which was rolled forward to June 30, 2018.
 This actuarial valuation used the following actuarial assumptions:

-Measurement date PERS 6/30/2016
+Measurement Date PERS 6/30/18

-Actuarial valuation date 7/1/2015
+Actuarial valuation date 7/1/17

-Investment rate of return 7.65%
+Investment rate of return 7.00%

 Salary increases 1.65 - 4.15% Based on Age

 Thereafter 2.65 - 5.15% Based on Age

-Inflation Rate 3.08%
+Inflation rate 2.25%

-Pre-retirement mortality rates were based on the RP-2000 Employee Preretirement Mortality Table for male and female active participants.
+Preretirement mortality rates were based on the RP-2000 Employee Preretirement Mortality Table for male and female active participants.
 For State employees, mortality tables are set back 4 years for males and females.
 For local employees, mortality tables are set back 2 years for males and 7 years for females.
-In addition, the tables provide for future improvements in mortality from the base year of 2013 using a generational approach based on the plan actuary's modified MP-2014 projection scale.
-Post-retirement mortality rates were based on the RP-2000 Combined Healthy Male and Female Mortality Tables (set back 1 year for males and females) for service retirements and beneficiaries of former members and a one-year static projection based on mortality improvement Scale AA.
-In addition, the tables for service retirements and beneficiaries and provide for future improvements in mortality from the base year of 2013 using a generational approach based on the plan actuary's modified mp-2014 projection scale.
+In addition, the tables provide for future improvements in mortality from the base year of 2013 using a generational approach based on the Conduent modified 2014 projection scale.
+Postretirement mortality rates were based on the RP-2000 Combined Healthy Male and Female Mortality Tables (set back 1 year for males and females) for service retirements and beneficiaries of former members.
+In addition, the tables for service retirements and beneficiaries of former members provide for future improvements in mortality from the base year of 2012 to 2013 using Projection Scale AA and a generational approach based on the Conduent 2014 projection scale thereafter.
 Disability retirement rates used to value disabled retirees were based on the RP-2000 Disabled Mortality Table (set back 3 years for males and set forward 1 year for females).

-The actuarial assumptions used in the July 1, 2015 valuation were based on the results of an actuarial experience study for the period July 1, 2011 to June 30, 2014.
+The actuarial assumptions used in the July 1, 2017 valuation were based on the results of an actuarial experience study for the period July 1, 2011 to June 30, 2014.
 It is likely that future experience will not exactly conform to these assumptions.
 To the extent that actual experience deviates from these assumptions, the emerging liabilities may be higher or lower than anticipated.
 The more the experience deviates, the larger the impact on future financial statements.